 Female Silver-spotted Skippers lay their round, green eggs one at a time on the leaves of their host plants.

-Appearance of Silver-spotted Skipper Butterfly Caterpillars / Larvae
+Appearance of Silver-spotted Skipper caterpillars / larvae

 You’ll know you’re looking at a Silver-spotted Skipper caterpillar when you see a short, fat caterpillar approximately 1.4 inches (3.5 cm) long with two distinguishing characteristics.